Quantum-Gravitational Backreaction in the BTZ Background from Curved Momentum Space: Conclusion

 While the emergence of AdS$_3$ momentum space in 2+1D gravity has also been explored by Amelino-Camelia \textit{et al.}~\cite{Amelino-Camelia:2024tdk}, where it arises from integrating out gravitational degrees of freedom in the Chern--Simons formulation, our approach differs both methodologically and conceptually.
 Instead of presupposing a group-valued momentum space from a gauge-theoretic action, we start from a noncommutative spacetime algebra and derive the phase space structure by enforcing closure under Jacobi identities.
 We identify the resulting momentum space geometry with AdS$_3$, where spacetime coordinates emerge as real-valued Killing vector fields of a well-defined metric on the curved momentum space.
 This geometric reinterpretation allows us to define geodesic distances, construct an effective particle action, and compute the associated stress-energy tensor, which acts as a source in the Einstein equations.
-Consequently, this leads directly to gravitational backreaction and thermodynamic corrections—features not present in~\cite{Amelino-Camelia:2024tdk}.
+Consequently, this leads directly to gravitational backreaction and thermodynamic corrections, now understood as arising from the nonlinear relation between particle parameters and global spacetime charges.

-Proceeding further, we have also analyzed the semiclassical emission spectra of the modified BTZ blackhole.
-Here too, corrections emerge just from the curved momentum space geometry and we don't require to invoke any ad hoc cutoff functions.
-This is consistent with the frameworks of double special relativity etc. The key outcomes are (i) The effective Hawking temperature is regularized at high mass leading to a finite maximum value and the absence of divergent blue shift,(ii).
-The emission spectrum acquires a non-thermal correction via $\Gamma \sim e^{+\Delta S}$ with $\Delta S<0$ indicating the existence of subtle information-carrying correlation between emitted quanta.
+Proceeding further, we have also analyzed the semiclassical emission spectra of the resulting BTZ black hole.
+Here too, corrections emerge entirely from the curved momentum space geometry, without the need to invoke any \emph{ad hoc} cutoff functions.
+The tunneling process is governed by the ADM mass obtained from the geometric construction, ensuring that energy conservation is implemented consistently at the level of the spacetime.
+The key outcomes are: (i) the effective Hawking temperature receives controlled corrections determined by the nonlinear mapping between $M$ and $M_{\text{ADM}}$, and (ii) the emission spectrum acquires non-thermal features via $\Gamma \sim e^{+\Delta S}$ with $\Delta S<0$, indicating the presence of correlations between emitted quanta.
+In addition, global observables such as the return time of null signals provide an independent probe of the deformation, revealing a nontrivial interplay between kinematic corrections and gravitational backreaction.